Al Kennedy Alternative High School: Overview

-Kennedy focus: five educational domains
+Sustainability

 The school is "dedicated to creating future leaders in the area of sustainability as well as well-rounded academics."

-Sustainable agriculture
+Agriculture

 Kennedy High School incorporates organic farming practices into a curriculum designed to involve students in the organic farming/agricultural process, from testing soil samples, planting and growing crops, measuring outcomes, and marketing.

 In 2008 Kennedy partnered with Healing Harvest, a nonprofit organization based in Cottage Grove, to design and build organic gardens at elementary schools across South Lane District, including a master garden on campus.

-Sustainable architecture
+Architecture

 The school engages in sustainable architecture activities, which teach students the historical aspects of alternative building practice, while participating in local building projects such as a sustainable housing prototype for low-income communities.

-Sustainable forestry
+Forestry

 The school works with local landowners to manage their forested and open lands for future generations.
 Students immerse themselves in all aspects of land stewardship, including walking the land with owners, figuring the trigonometry of easement boundaries, rebuilding animal habitat for local fauna while inventorying forest species, working with local conservation agencies to draft management plans, and helping land owners to implement those plans.

-Sustainable energy
+Energy

 Kennedy High School partners closely with Lane Community College's Energy Management Program.
 In the winter trimester of 2009, Kennedy began a College Now course, "Sustainability 101″, which offers students an opportunity to work with college and high school instructors in studying conservation and energy systems.

-Sustainable community
+Community

-Kennedy High School's community-based projects help students and community members gain the skills and resources they need to find solutions to sustainability.
+Kennedy High School's community-based projects aim to help students and community members gain the skills and resources they need to find solutions to sustainability.